aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/cssvaluelist/_index.md

 The CSSValueList interface provides the abstraction of an ordered collection of CSS values.

-Note: This interface was part of an attempt to create a typed CSS Object Model.
-This attempt has been abandoned, and most browsers do not implement it.

 ```csharp
 public class CSSValueList : CSSValue, ICSSValueList, IEnumerable<CSSValue>
 ```